6 Great Father’s Day Activities and Games the Whole Family Will Enjoy

 “Lay out a pair of Dad’s pants, shirt, socks, and shoes.
 On ‘go’ your child runs up to the pile of clothing.
 When they get to the clothes, they must put on every article of clothing including the shoes.
 Once all of Dad’s clothes are on, the child has to carefully run back to the starting line.
 Do it for fun or just time each kid to see who does it the fastest.” —Len Saunders

-“This is our favorite family craft because we have so many photos and love nothing more than sorting through them,” says Seri Kertzner.
+“This is our favorite family craft because we have so many photos and love nothing more than sorting through them,” Kertzner says.
 “Pull out a box of old photos or print new shots from your computer or phone and have the kids choose their favorites.
 At your local craft store pick up cardboard letters that spell ‘DAD’ or Dad’s name or initials.
 You’ll need Mod Podge and paint brushes too.
 Take the photos and paint over them with the glue, directly onto the cardboard letters, till the letters are full of photos.
 Dad can hang his letter memories on the wall or stand them up on his office desk.”

 For some good old fashioned fun, one of the co-owners of Beijos Events took their family to the local ballpark for a day of tailgating and cheering on their favorite baseball team.
 Drinks, cheese puffs, chips and salsa, and plenty of game day gear made for a fun outing for the entire family.